Playable free, right now Founders' List open now · free and not binding · word when the campaign opens Join the Founders' List

 What happens after Set I?

-Set II, The Old Tales, is already designed: 119 cards in balance testing, spoiled above.
+Set II is The First Turning, 62 Slavic cards already designed, balanced and illustrated, with its radiant companion The Bright Thaw.
+Set III, The Old Tales, is designed too: 119 cards in balance testing, spoiled above.
 From there the roadmap runs to ten sets, each a world of public-domain folklore (see The Atlas above), with Founders' List members voting on which tales enter next.
 All fixed distribution, always.

 Three turns of the wheel

 NOWThe Founders' List is open.
-Free, not binding: it locks your early-bird price and your queue number.
+Free and not binding: word when the campaign opens, and the occasional note on the making.
 Join the list →

-AFTER THE RAISE · THE PRINTThe First Turning goes to press.
-300 numbered Turning Wheels, 100 Ancestors, and the first print is the only first edition.
+AFTER THE RAISE · THE PRINTHYBRIS goes to press, and the First Turning collector editions follow it.
+The first print is the only first edition.

 PHASE I · FOUNDERS' LIST · FREE TO JOIN